 For more about delegated administration roles, see Administrator privilege details.

 - If you haven’t already, create organizational units in G Suite.
 These can be groupings such as schools and classrooms, or business subsidiaries and offices.

 - Follow these instructions to grant administrator privileges to users in your organization.

 Once you’ve assigned privileges, do the following to see which roles your user has been assigned.

 - In your Admin console, click Users and click on the name of a user.

 - Scroll down and click Show more at the bottom.

-- Click Admin roles and its priviledges to see the privileges that user has.
+- Click Admin roles and privileges to see the privileges that user has.